 We are passionate about our beliefs and we want to be sure that the organizations that we support match our ethics.
-As a result, our Power of Ceremony grant does not provide grants to:
+As a result, our Let’s Help To End Gender-Based Violence & MMIWP grant does not provide grants to groups or individuals who:

-- Groups that practice or promote racism, sexism, homophobia, or any form of oppression or exploitation of other humans or the natural world
+- Practice or promote racism, sexism, homophobia, or any form of oppression or exploitation of other humans or the natural world

 - Promote or support violence, aggression, or oppression or any infringement on other people

 - Force, coerce or exclude others based on religious or spiritual beliefs

 - Are not making an effort to be environmentally responsible

 - Are connected to political parties, political rallies or otherwise partisan in their work

 Applications are submitted via our online granting system or platform called Submittable.
 Submittable is an online platform that you can pull up on your phone or computer and it is a free service to applicants.
 Please go to www.Submittable.com to create an account, then fill out the step-by-step application.